Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-Sounds like he really had to know.
+Sounds like a good man to know.

 Yeah, real good rooms too.

-and I'm getting really getting back into standup
+and I'm really getting back into stand-up.

-and if you need somebody desperately,
+And if you need somebody desperately,

-you've got a direct line here.
-Is it wrong for us to use this
+You are, no, you've got a direct line here.

-opportunity to like beg for work from your Patreon support?
+Is it wrong for us to use this opportunity to like beg for work from your Patreon

-Yeah, no, he's I'm he supported us, you know, the least that he could do is now give you work.
+You know, the least that he could do is now give you work.

 Additional support.

-But yeah, no, I'd record the SPC comedy room,
+But yeah, no, I'd record the SBC comedy room, and sabotage.

-So yeah, I definitely, and Cameron Silk,
+So yeah, I definitely, and Cameron Silk, I would definitely fly Alice they're up.

 Oh, great.

-maybe we're friends on Facebook.
-I'm not sure.
+Maybe we're friends on Facebook.

 Just what we're talking about silk.

-by the wind and then they get blown away.
+and then they get blown away.

-Yeah, like, yeah, like just like a silk sale.
+Yeah, like, yeah, like a silk sale.

 Yeah, silk sale.